 But the truth behind the Manson Family’s crimes is even weirder, darker and more complicated than you know.

 To truly understand the Manson Family, you must understand Manson’s relationship to Los Angeles, and the complex web of underworld activities that entwined drug dealers (both local and international), movie stars, organized crime, sex workers, the Black Panthers, motorcycle gangs and Charlie Manson’s gang of true believers.

-So climb aboard the Esotouric bus for a time travel trip to that hot summer of 1969, as Brad Schreiber gives us a fresh perspective on dark secrets and repugnant characters.
-The crimes are white collar, blue collar and bloody red, as the optimism and warmth of the ’60s comes to a shattering Los Angeles cataclysm.
-We’ve got some special surprises in store—you won’t want to miss this debut excursion!
+So join Esotouric for a time travel trip to that hot summer of 1969, as Brad Schreiber gives us a fresh perspective on dark secrets and repugnant characters.
+The crimes are white collar, blue collar and bloody red, as the optimism and warmth of the ‘60s comes to a shattering Los Angeles cataclysm.
+We’ve got some special surprises in store–you won’t want to miss it!

-Please note that this is a Special Event, and vouchers and discounts good on our regularly scheduled bus adventures are not accepted for this tour.
+Please note that this is a Special Event, and vouchers and discounts good on our regularly scheduled tours are not accepted for this tour.

 ABOUT GUEST HOST BRAD SCHREIBER